WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Experiments

-Table \ref{Tab.
-Fusion} shows ablation studies on comparison between our proposed CMRF and other various fusion schemes, along with further analysis of different components in CMRF.
+\paragraph{Quantitative Comparisons with Different Fusion Schemes} Table \ref{Tab.
+Fusion} shows ablation studies on comparison between our proposed CMRF and other various fusion schemes.
 The different fusion schemes are all implemented within WCCNet framework.
 The Early Concatenation (Early-Cat) and Late Concatenation (Late-Cat) fusion schemes only concatenate multimodality feature maps at the first and the last stage of the backbone along the channel dimension respectively, and get the lowest precision.
 The Middle Concatenation (Mid-Cat) fusion scheme concatenates RGB and infrared features along the channel dimension at every stage of the backbone, and thus obtain higher accuracy with a minor decline in $MR^{-2}$.
-These fusion schemes based on channel-dimension concatenation neglect the interaction between multimodal features which is essential for extracting complementary information and filtering out redundant information, hence unsurprisingly they get the lowest precision.
+These channel-dimension concatenation-based fusion schemes neglect the interaction between multimodal features which is essential for extracting complementary information and filtering out redundant information, hence unsurprisingly they get the lowest precision.

-The middle fusion schemes designed for crossmodal feature interaction including DMAF, Inter-MA, and CMRF, are also evaluated.
+The middle fusion schemes designed for crossmodal interaction including DMAF, Inter-MA, and CMRF, are also evaluated.
 It is worth mentioning that the features for middle fusion are all extracted after CE layer.
 The DMAF\cite{MBNet2020} and Inter-MA\cite{zhang2023TripleNet} both obtain complementary information by subtracting feature maps of different modalities along the channel dimension to extract numerically differential features.
 Instead, the proposed CMRF extracts complementary information through mining semantic-aware features in spatially relevant local regions shared by different modalities.

-Among them, CMRF achieves the highest accuracy with competitive inference time, outperforming the second-best fusion scheme DMAF by $7.7$\% in accuracy.
-The effectiveness of CMRF is also shown in Fig. \ref{Fig. CMRF Attention Map}, where the focused regions of context-specific features are visualized.
-The dynamic weight map in Fig. \ref{Fig. CMRF Attention Map} is implemented by mapping local rearranging weight $\mathbf{W}_l$ of all localizations $l$ onto the corresponding images to get heatmaps.
-It can be observed that CMRF effectively focuses on the regions relevant to pedestrians, even when the pedestrians are not clearly visible in any single modality.

-We further conduct qualitative evaluation on different fusion schemes.
-The detection results of WCCNet compared with different fusion schemes are shown in Fig. \ref{Fig.CMRF Visualization}, along with their attention maps of detection head after fusion.
-It can be seen that, in both day and night, WCCNet has the least amount of falsely detected or missed pedestrians.
-Even in complex scenarios where pedestrians are occluded or of small scale, WCCNet still locates them accurately.
+Among the above fusion schemes, CMRF achieves the highest accuracy with competitive inference time, outperforming the second-best DMAF by $13.71\%$ in accuracy.